-When it comes to shrub and tree insects, Japanese Beetles are one that most homeowners are familiar with.
+When it comes to shrub and tree insects in Virginia, Japanese Beetles are one that most homeowners are familiar with.
 Japanese Beetles may pose a threat to many of the plants on your property.

 Japanese Beetles get their start as grubs which may feed on the roots of your beloved lawn.
 In their adult form, Japanese Beetles feast on plant foliage, leaving behind chewed up tree and shrub leaves with only the veins remaining.